aweymo-ui/geo_viz_oh/content/2_ohmap.md

 <br>

-In the second excerpt, Dr. Ed Krumpe describes the wilderness area’s history, beginning with modern landmarks, then smaller geographic features, and finally an Indigenous site excavated in 1983.
-The animation allowed me to use scale and movement to convey the remoteness and historical depth of the region as the recording begins with modern landmarks like the airstrip and the station, then moves to small geographic features like the neighboring creeks, scopes out to massive geological elements and finally to an ancient Indigenous site excavated by U of I archeological teams starting in 1983.
+In the second excerpt, Professor Emeritus at U of I Dr. Ed Krumpe describes the wilderness area’s history, beginning with modern landmarks, then smaller geographic features, and finally an Indigenous site excavated in 1983.
+The animation allowed me to use scale and movement to convey the remoteness and historical depth of the region as the recording begins with modern landmarks like the airstrip and the station, then moves to small geographic features like the neighboring creeks, scopes out to massive geological elements.

 Another key element I needed to consider in the digital movement was legibility and, more broadly, not making the viewer physically sick.
-The challenge was to design something which splits the viewers focus between following the story audibly and the geography, visually but not overwhelm either sense.
+The challenge was to design something which splits the viewers focus between following the story audibly and following the geography visually, but not overwhelm either sense.
 Ultimately, I found that slowing the movement as much as possible, shifting between a bird’s eye view (65°) and a high angle shot (45°) and stopping at the landmarks when they are mentioned for at least three seconds increased viewer comprehension and lowered any potential queasiness.

 {% include gallery-figure.html img="tilt_1.gif" alt="Excerpt of visualization with camera doing a slow tilt upwards while facing the Taylor Wilderness Research Station in a valley." caption="Example of the slow vertical tilt on arriving at a destination to be legible while not remaining static." %}

 During these intermittent pauses, I found that a slight, slow vertical tilt downward still kept the place names legible while making for a more visually dynamic shot than an unnatural and robotic freeze frame.
 A full 90° top down angle is used only once in the video to convey a sense of historical magnitude when discussing the Indigenous sites in the area.

-The archive’s eventual publication in April 2025 coincided with the U of I’s [Renfrew Colloquium with a panel discussing the collection](https://www.youtube.com/watch?v=qMir-2KZMow), including Dr. Ed Krumpe as  a speaker, who noted the scale, speed and movement of the visualization recontextualizing his firsthand experience with “the sweat and blisters that it takes to move around in that… big, rough country.”
+The archive’s eventual publication in April 2025 coincided with the U of I’s [Renfrew Colloquium with a panel discussing the collection](https://www.youtube.com/watch?v=qMir-2KZMow), including Dr. Ed Krumpe as  a speaker, who noted the scale, speed and movement of the visualization made him think differently about his firsthand experience with “the sweat and blisters that it takes to move around in that… big, rough country.”

 Thinking about this reaction, there is an opportunity in mapping oral history to both increase viewer empathy and understanding of the material by showing the physical difficulty of moving through an area, in the case of Maurice Hornocker’s multi-day rescue mission, and also let the viewer perceive and reframe their understanding of place that they’ve only previously understood at a human scale.